Lemon Cream Daisies

 - 1/3 cup freshly squeezed lemon juice (from 3 to 4 lemons)

 - 2 tablespoons unsalted butter, slightly softened at room temperature

 - 1 package puff pastry (2 sheets), thawed

 - 2 tablespoons chopped pistachios

-In the bowl of a mixer, fitted with a whisk attachment (or using a hand mixer), whip the eggs and sugar together until very light yellow and fluffy.
+Bring about 2 inches of water to a simmer in a large saucepan.
+In a mixer fitted with a whisk attachment (or using a hand mixer), whip the eggs and sugar together until very light yellow and fluffy.
 Mix in the lemon juice and lemon zest.
-Rest the mixing bowl in the saucepan, with the bowl's base resting above, not in, the simmering water (pour out some water if necessary).
-Cook, whisking occasionally, until the mixture is thickened and custard-like, about 10 minutes.
+Rest the mixing bowl in the saucepan, with the bowl's base resting above--not in--the simmering water (pour out some water if necessary).
+Cook, whisking occasionally, until the mixture is thickened and custardy, about 10 minutes.

 Meanwhile, half-fill a large bowl with ice and cover with cold water.
 Remove the bowl with the custard in it from the hot water and whisk in the butter until melted.
 Rest the bottom of the bowl in the ice bath and let cool, folding the mixture occasionally to cool and thicken it.
 In a mixer fitted with a whisk attachment (or using a hand mixer), whip the cream until stiff.
 Fold into the cooled lemon custard.
 Cover and refrigerate until ready to serve.
 (The recipe can be made up to this point and kept refrigerated up to 3 days in advance.)